Gigoo25/bible-go/README.md

 ## Usage

-The app automatically loads Bible translations from the `bible-data/` directory within the project.
+The app automatically loads Bible translations from the `~/.config/bible-go/translations/` directory.
 Each translation is stored as a JSON file (e.g., `ESV_bible.json`, `KJV_bible.json`).

+**Note**: Bible translation files are not included in this repository due to copyright restrictions.
+You can obtain them from [jadenzaleski/bible-translations](https://github.com/jadenzaleski/bible-translations) and place them in `~/.config/bible-go/translations/`.

 **Performance Note**: The app uses lazy loading - only the current translation is loaded at startup for fast startup times.
 Other translations are loaded on-demand when you switch to them.